captionpoint/CaptionPoint-Server/public/will.md

 All right, Burbage.
 ---
 ## HENRY:
-A lion indeed.
-That you were, John.
+A lion indeed…that you were, John.
 ---
 ## JOHN:
 That was a long time ago.